-In this guide, we will learn about creating your own token in 5 mins using Bunzz and launching on the Polygon network, and it will be a step-by-step process.
+In this guide, you will learn about creating your own token in 5 mins using Bunzz and launching on the Polygon network, and it will be a step-by-step process.

 What is Polygon Network?

 Polygon Network is a Layer-2 chain of Ethereum, built to improve speed, reduce fees and increase productivity.

 Building on Polygon can reduce the transaction fees by more than 99% thus you can deploy your token at a cost way lower than Ethereum.